 In addition to the food, there are other services available.
-WiFi is working well.
-They have varied collection of newspapers.
-Toilets are clean and you can access a shower for free.
-Off course you will easily find sockets to charge you electronic devices too.
+Wi-Fi is working well.
+They have a varied collection of newspapers.
+The toilets are clean and you can access a shower for free.
+Of course, you will easily find sockets to charge your electronic devices too.

-In order to access the lounge, you need to walk quite much.
+To access the lounge, you need to walk quite a lot.
 There is also a need to go up and down which can be a little frustrating.
 You have to reserve a lot of time to reach your gate after the lounge visit.
 But locating the lounge is easy by carefully following the directions described above.
 Walking distances in a big airport like London Heathrow are always expected to be long.

 Comfort of the Lounge (excluding catering)

 The cold buffet table was of average quality.
-There are the basic snacks and drinks.
-There were fruits and different varities of coffee.
-The buffet is not better or worse than in lounges normally.
+There are basic snacks and drinks.
+There were fruits and different varieties of coffee.
+The buffet is not better or worse than in the lounges normally.

 The service was good and decent.
-We have nothing to complain.
+We have nothing to complain about.

 At the London Heathrow Airport, No1 Lounge is one of the best choices for business class passengers.
-We know there are better lounges for first class passengers but entering them is a way more complicated.
-No1 Lounge is absolutely worth to visit if you need a place to unwind.
+We know there are better lounges for first-class passengers but entering them is way more complicated.
+No1 Lounge is worth visiting if you need a place to unwind.

 Many (Cheaper) Ways to Enter the Lounge